antbag-pm-pl/VoteStreak/README.md

 # Information
 You can add votestreaks to your server.
 Whenever a person in your server votes he get a streak and if he didn't vote in the last 12 hours his streak' get reset.
 # Permissions
-- `votestreak.command.streak`
+- `votestreak.streak.command`
-- `votestreak.command.top`
+- `votestreak.reset.command`

 # Commands
 - /streak opens streak ui
-- /vstreak opens streak ui
+- /streak reset [player] reset's player streak

 # To-do list
 - [ ] Make it so it checks if player has voted in last 12 hours